mattcpchen/pinch-my-face/README.md

 ## Pinch-My-Face
-Just a fun project to use RxJS and create a simple game.
+Just a fun project to use RxJS and create a simple face garb/sqeeze game.
 Upload your face photo and start `pinching` it.
+Your phtoto is not gonna stored in our database, so please feel comfortable to upload and have some fun.

 ### Demo:
-Wanna checkout the demo?
-Click [here](https://pinch-my-face.herokuapp.com/) to check out the Heroku demo link.
+Have a photo of yours ready for some fun?
+You can check out the demo [here](https://pinch-my-face.herokuapp.com/).

 ### Sneak peek:
 ![Screenshot_01](/public/assets/readme_01.jpg?raw=true)